 - Basel II: 2006 – Revised international capital framework, applies to international banks

-Phase 2 – Response Strategy & Recovery Plan Development
+Phase 2 – Response Strategy and Recovery Plan Development

 Based on your priorities and our analysis, Kroll will develop a supporting framework for the plan, as well as identify the resources for maintaining full or limited continuity of operations in the event of an incident.